Privacy policy

 • identify you and manage any accounts you hold with us;

-We may monitor and record communications such as emails and telephone calls for the following purposes:
+We may monitor and record communications such as emails for quality assurance, training, fraud prevention, and compliance purposes.

 We may share your personal data with:

-• our agents, depending on your requested products and services;
+• agents, depending on your requested products and services;

 • law enforcement agencies in connection with any investigation to help prevent unlawful activity;

-• legal representatives and consultants in situations where expert advice and legal opinions are required; and/or
+• legal representatives and consultants where expert advice is required; and

 • processors that maintain our IT systems.

-This data is never sold or passed on to other companies in order to market services not offered by us.
+Personal data is never sold or passed to third parties for the purpose of marketing services not offered by us.

 How long your personal data will be kept